Away With The Steiners

 It is possible to get a bus from Auckland to Paihia.
 Or if you have a rental car, it is convenient to get around Northland and explore Paihia and the surrounding areas.

-Opua is often known as ‘the gateway to the Bay of Islands’.
+Opua is often known as ‘The Gateway to the Bay of Islands’.

 It is notable as the first port for overseas yachts arriving into the country.
-And it is famous for the vehicle car ferry that departs from Opua to Okiato for the short drive to Russell.
+Plus it is famous for the vehicle car ferry that departs from Opua to Okiato for the short drive to Russell.

 Hiking in Opua